ProvableHQ/leo/documentation/guides/02_dependencies.md

 [general tags]: # "guides, dependency, dependency_management, imports, program, library"

 Leo programs can import functionality from other programs and libraries.
 Any imported program or library is referred to as a dependency.
-There are two types of dependencies:
+There are three types of dependencies:

 - **Network dependencies**: Programs already deployed on the Aleo network, fetched as pre-compiled bytecode.
 - **Local dependencies**: Code on your filesystem; either Leo code compiled from source, Aleo Instructions code, or a Leo library.
+- **Workspace dependencies**: Other members of the same [workspace](./03_workspaces.md), resolved automatically from `workspace.json`.

 ## Programs vs. Libraries